List of organizations designated as terrorist by the Philippines: CPP-NPA

 The triumvirate of the Communist Party of the Philippines (CPP), the New People's Army (NPA) and the National Democratic Front (NDF) have been waging a communist rebellion against the Philippine government since the 1960s.
 Prior to the Anti-Terrorism Act of 2020 the government has outlawed them via the Anti-Subversion Act of 1957 which was repealed on 1992.
 Communist rebels including the CPP-NPA-NDF have pejoratively labeled by the Philippine military as "communist terrorist groups" (CTGs).

 President Rodrigo Duterte in December 2017 issued a proclamation declaring the CPP and NPA, but not the NDF, as terrorist groups.
 He cited the Terrorism Financing Prevention and Suppression Act of 2012, although a judicial affirmation was needed for the designation under the Human Security Act of 2007.
 A petition was filed in 2018.
 There was no judicial affirmation and the 2007 law was repealed and replaced by the Anti-Terrorism Act of 2020.

 Under the Anti-Terrorism Act of 2020, the CPP and the NPA would be officially be designated as terrorist organizations by the ATC.
 The decision cited Duterte's proclamation in 2017 as well as the inclusion of the groups in terrorist list by the United States (Department of State list of Foreign Terrorist Organizations), European Union, Australia, United Kingdom, all in 2002; and New Zealand, in 2010.
 The ATC would include the NDF on June 23, 2021 stating that the group is an integral and inseparable part of the CPP–NPA.

 The ATC cites 200 incidents recorded from December 2020 to August 2023 which it considers as constituting atrocities by the CPP-NPA.
-This includes the killing of 2021 Masbate City blast which killed youth footballer Kieth Absalon and his cousin via a improvised explosive device.
+This includes the killing of 2021 Masbate City blast which killed youth footballer Kieth Absalon and his cousin via an improvised explosive device.